Tropical Storm Beta churns slowly toward Texas and Louisiana

 Galveston, which has about 50,000 residents, was the site of the deadliest hurricane in U.S. history, a 1900 storm that killed an estimated 6,000 people.
 The city was also hit hard in 2008 by Hurricane Ike, which caused about $30 billion in damage.
 Kitcheo’s previous home was heavily damaged during Ike and had to be torn down.

-Beta was churning slowly through the Gulf of Mexico on Sunday morning about 140 miles (225 kilometers) southeast of Galveston, the U.S. National Hurricane Center said.
-The storm had maximum sustained winds of 60 mph (95 kph) and was moving west-northwest at 5 mph (8 kph).
+Beta was churning slowly through the Gulf of Mexico on Sunday afternoon about 120 miles (225 kilometers) south-southeast of Galveston, the U.S. National Hurricane Center said.
+The storm had maximum sustained winds of 60 mph (95 kph) and was moving west-northwest at 6 mph (10 kph).

+Houston Mayor Sylvester Turner on Sunday said while Beta was not expected to bring rain like Harvey, he cautioned residents to “be weather alert.”

+“Be weather aware because things can change.
+This is 2020 and so we have to expect the unexpected,” said Turner, adding the city expected to activate its emergency center on Monday.

 In Victoria County, about 120 miles southwest of Houston, officials asked residents to prepare for up to 10 to 15 inches (25 to 38 centimeters) of rain.